Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 For PDL BioPharma to improve, it will need to find new sources of revenue going forward.
 Otherwise, the company may not survive long enough to reach perfection.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Novartis and Elan.
+Fool contributor Dan Caplinger has no positions in the stocks mentioned above.
+The Motley Fool has no positions in the stocks mentioned above.
+Motley Fool newsletter services recommend Elan and Gilead Sciences.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.